 Backpacking is much more than a way of carrying your clothes around, it’s a lifestyle!
 We have been backpacking around the world for more than 10 years.
-From walking 1000’s of kilometers on 10 different Camino de Santiago pilgrimages to climbing two ‘seven summit mountains’ and backpacking everywhere from Asia to Africa.
-We have learnt to keep our backpacks light!
+From walking thousands of kilometers on 10 different Camino de Santiago pilgrimages to climbing two ‘seven summit mountains’ and backpacking everywhere from Asia to Africa.
+We have learned to keep our backpacks light!

 What is backpacking?
-The definition of backpacking (travel) is a form of low-cost, independent travel carrying your luggage in a backpack, usually for longer periods of time than with conventional vacations.
-Backpacking (hiking) is the outdoor recreation of carrying gear on one’s back, while hiking for more than a day.
+The definition of backpacking (travel) is a form of low-cost, independent travel carrying your luggage in a backpack, usually for longer periods than with conventional vacations.
+Backpacking (hiking) is the outdoor recreation of carrying gear on one’s back while hiking for more than a day.
 Prepare for your ultimate adventure!

 Packing Tips